Generic Name: loperamide (loe PER a mide)

 if you are taking an antibiotic.

 It is not known whether loperamide will harm an unborn baby.
-Do not use this medicine without a doctor's advice if you are pregnant.
+Ask a doctor before using this medicine if you are pregnant.

 Loperamide can pass into breast milk and may harm a nursing baby.
 You should not breast-feed while you are using loperamide.